rhinstaller/teres/docs/index.rst

     This method is called from :py:class:`teres.Reporter`.
-Through the record parameter it accepts flags that can modify the destination of the log file sent to Beaker.
+Through the record parameter it accepts flags that can modify the destination of the log file sent to beaker.
 Without any flags the file is attached to the task result.
     This default path can be changed to any subtask result by using `DEFAULT_LOG_DEST` flag.